NagendranGS/Wenum/README.md

 While testing a website our option after Reconnaissance would be Scanning/Enumeration.
 We have our very own checklist of tools to perform active enumeration on websites.
 Since time management is a crucial part while Pentesting a website , Wenum provides a hassle free experience.
 Opening each tool, running enumeration ,saving it in a file and filtering for different types of vulnerability testing made me a bit lazy.
 All I wish is to enter a domain name and every process involved in enumeration comes handy.
 Thus I made Wenum.

-Wenum🌌 is a combination of enumeration tools which are already available.

 # Tools used in Wenum🌌

 1. Sublist3r
 3. AssetFinder
 4. Subfinder
+5. Nmap
-5. httpx
+6. httpx
-6. GAU
+7. GAU
-7. WayBackURLs
+8. WayBackURLs
-8. ParamSpider
+9. ParamSpider

 # What does Wenum🌌 do?

-Once entered a domain Wenum checks if its alive, if yes subdomains are enumerated and sorted and saved in a file else returns enter a valid domain name.
+Checks whether the given domain is active
+Nmap for Port Scanning
+Subdomains are enumerated
 Subdomains are filtered based on status codes.
+Dead Subdomains are saved for Subdomain Takeover
-Alive Subdomains are sent for URL enumeration.
+Alive Subdomains are sent for URL and Directory enumeration.
 URLs containing parameters are seperated.

 Vulnerable parameters for following bugs are seperated individually based on their names